cucumber/docs/content/docs/guides/10-minute-tutorial.md

 **With Gradle**

 You can use the following `build.gradle` file as an example template.
-Just use your IDE to start a new Gradle-based project.
+Use your IDE to start a new Gradle-based project.

 ```groovy